GoswamiVijay/APIPrototype/pages/development.md

 ```

 ## <a name="building-docker-images"></a>Building and running docker images
 The following instructions for building the docker images assume you have checked out the develop branch on your workstation and in terminal/command prompt in that folder.
-If you are running boot2docker, it is assumed you are in the boot2docker shell (run boot2docker from Application folder on mac).
+It's recommended but not required to create an account on [docker hub](https://hub.docker.com/account/signup/) so you can push your images to docker for others to test.
+If you are running boot2docker, it is assumed you are in the boot2docker shell (run boot2docker from Application folder on mac or windows).
 Substitute your account name with goswamivijay when building or running the images

 __Build mongo db image__